-Our net operating loss and other tax credit carry forwards are subject to limitations that could potentially reduce these tax assets.
+Our net operating losses and other tax credit carry forwards are subject to limitations that could potentially reduce these tax assets.

-As of December 31, 2016, we had tax effected federal and state net operating loss ("NOL") carry forwards of approximately \$92.8 million and \$10.4 million, respectively, a federal research and development credit carry forward of approximately \$4.8 million, and a federal alternative minimum tax credit carry forward of approximately \$1.6 million.
-The net operating losses begin expiring starting in 2017.
-The federal research and development credits are limited to a 20 year carry forward period and will begin to expire in varying amounts in 2033, if not utilized.
+As of December 31, 2017, we had tax effected federal and state net operating loss ("NOL") carry forwards of approximately \$74.1 million and \$13.1 million, respectively, federal research and development credit carry forwards of approximately \$6.0 million, and foreign tax credit carry forwards of approximately \$0.5 million.
+The federal net operating losses can be carried forward and applied to offset taxable income for 20 years and will expire starting in 2022.
+The state net operating loss carry forwards will expire between 2018 and 2038.
+The federal research and development credits are limited to a 20 year carry forward period and will begin to expire in varying amounts in 2029, if not utilized.
+The foreign tax credits can be carried forward 10 years and will expire in 2020, if not utilized.

 Based on the weight of available evidence, including both positive and negative indicators, if it is more likely than not that a portion, or all, of the deferred tax assets will not be realized, we must consider recording a valuation allowance.
 Greater weight is given to evidence that is objectively verifiable, most notably historical results.
-As we are in a cumulative loss position, we increased our valuation allowance for deferred tax assets by \$59.6 million during the fourth quarter of 2016, related to these NOL and other tax credit carry-forwards.
+As we are in a cumulative loss position, we increased our valuation allowance for deferred tax assets by \$2.3 million (net of a reduction for the decrease in the US federal corporate tax rate) during 2017, related to these NOL and other tax credit carry-forwards.
 Our ability to utilize the remaining NOL and other tax credit carry forwards to reduce taxable income in future years may be further limited, including the possibility that projected future taxable income is insufficient to realize the benefit of these NOL carry forwards prior to their expiration.
 To the extent our results of operations do not improve, we may not have the ability to overcome the more likely than not accounting standard that would allow us to reverse the valuation allowance and may be subject to record an additional valuation allowance in the future.